vcokltfre/pointlessutils/README.md

 - `@always` - The function is now a generator that indefinitely yields `True`
 - `@alwaysv(value)` - The function is now a generator that indefinitely yields the given value

-These decorators can be used on either normal or async functions, except `alwaysv`.
+These decorators can be used on either normal or async functions.
 For example:

 ```py
 @maybe